-See description of propylene glycol formulations on page 54-55.
+See description of propylene glycol formulations, and flushing from system, on page 52-53.

-- 1. Turn the yellow service valve on the boost pump module to OFF (see photos below). - 2.
+- 1. Close the intake seacock. - 2.
 Push Auto Store to fresh water flush the system.
 Repeat, to flush the system twice. - 3.
-Connect the inlet service hose to the boost pump module and lead the hose to the bottom of a bucket.
+Remove the fresh water flush hose from the fresh water flush module or Z-Ion at the Quick Connect fitting, connect the intake service hose, and lead it into a bucket.
 Connect the brine service hose, and run it into a second container. - 4.
-Turn the yellow service valve on the boost pump module to the SERVICE position. - 5.
-Pour 1 gallon (4 liters) of propylene glycol of appropriate concentration (see pages 54-55) into the bucket with the intake service hose. - 6.
-Make sure the pressure relief valve on the Clark Pump is OPEN 1/2 turn (un-pressurized). - 7.
-Run the feed pump using the manual switch on the MPC control box until about a gallon of water has flowed from the brine discharge service hose, or antifreeze appears.
+Pour 1 gallon (4 liters) of propylene glycol of appropriate concentration (see pages 52-53) into the bucket with the intake service hose. - 5.
+Make sure the pressure relief valve on the Clark Pump is OPEN 1/2 turn (un-pressurized). - 6.
+Run the feed pump using the SERVICE setting on the manual toggle switch until about a gallon of water has flowed from the brine discharge service hose, or antifreeze appears.
 Propylene glycol will look slightly different, and feel more slippery, than water.
-Stop the pump.
-Add more propylene glycol to the intake bucket if necessary. - 8.
-Lead the brine discharge service hose into the intake bucket of propylene glycol.
-The service hose will now draw propylene glycol from the bucket, and the brine discharge service hose will return it.
-Run the feed pump and circulate the propylene glycol for 10 minutes. - 9.
-Stop the feed pump.
-Close the seawater intake and turn the yellow service valve to OFF.
-Drain the seawater strainer, the hose leading to the boost pump module, and the hose between the boost pump module and the feed pump module.
+Return the switch to RUN AUTO to stop the pump.
+Add more propylene glycol to the intake bucket if necessary. - 7.
+Lead the brine discharge service hose into the same bucket as the intake service hose.
+The service hose will now draw propylene glycol solution from the bucket, and the brine discharge service hose will return it.
+Run the feed pump on the SERVICE setting and circulate the propylene glycol solution for 10 minutes. - 8.
+Stop the feed pump by returning the switch to RUN AUTO.
+Remove the service hoses.
 Disconnect the product tubing from the membrane housing and blow residual water out of the tubing.
 Empty the charcoal filter housing and flush water lines.